What’s on TV this Christmas 2019?

 Airs: Christmas Eve, 10pm

-Lee Mack’s comedy collection – which has now run for 10 collection – follows up its profitable Halloween particular with a festive version, with Lee (Lee Mack) and Lucy (Sally Bretton) coming out on a last-minute Christmas Eve mission for the children, resulting in an surprising journey into the deepest, darkest countryside…
+Lee Mack’s comedy sequence – which has now run for 10 sequence – follows up its profitable Halloween particular with a festive version, with Lee (Lee Mack) and Lucy (Sally Bretton) coming out on a last-minute Christmas Eve mission for the youngsters, resulting in an surprising journey into the deepest, darkest countryside…

 Mrs Brown’s Boys – BBC One